tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 If you want to clean up after yourself, how should you actually do it?

 The first function to know about is base R's [`on.exit()`](https://rdrr.io/r/base/on.exit.html).
 You use it inside a function.
-In the function body, every time you do something that should be undone **on exit**, you immediately register the cleanup code with `on.exit(expr, add = TRUE)`.
+In the function body, every time you do something that should be undone **on exit**, you immediately register the cleanup code with `on.exit(expr, add = TRUE)`[^on-exit-add].

-*It's too bad `add = TRUE` isn't the default, because you almost always want this.
-Without it, each call to `on.exit()` clobbers the effect of previous calls.*
+[^on-exit-add]: It's too bad `add = TRUE` isn't the default, because you almost always want this.
+Without it, each call to `on.exit()` clobbers the effect of previous calls.

-Here's a `sloppy()` function that prints a number with a specific number of significant digits.
+Here's a `sloppy()` function that prints a number with a specific number of significant digits, by adjusting an R option.